By Sorsa Editorial

 A few things matter here.

 The full author profile ships inside every tweet.
-When I helped a hedge fund migrate off the official API in 2024, the single largest dev-time saving was not the price drop.
-It was not having to do a separate users/by/ids lookup for each tweet author.
-The official v2 endpoint requires you to add an expansions=author_id parameter and then walk through an includes.users array to match author IDs back to tweets.
-In our response, the user object is embedded directly.
+Across the migrations we have handled, the biggest dev-time saving is rarely the price drop.
+It is not having to do a separate users/by/ids lookup for each tweet author.
+The official v2 endpoint requires you to add an expansions=author_id parameter and then walk through an includes.users array to match author IDs back to tweets, and it bills each of those author reads separately.
+In this response, the user object is embedded directly and at no extra cost.
 One request, both content and authorship.

 Engagement metrics are not optional fields.
 Likes, retweets, replies, quotes, views, and bookmarks are always present on every tweet.
 No tweet.fields=public_metrics to remember.